Navarasa (TV series): Payasam (Bibhatsa – Disgust)

 At the wedding, a young man, revealed to be the older man’s son, asks the widow (his sister) when their father is coming.
 She replies that she does not know.
 He asks her to go back to their home and fetch him.

 The wedding starts soon, and Samanadhu arrives.
-He is greeted by his daughter and son.
+His son and daughter greet him.
 Subbu finds them and greets him, offering a fancy coat to his uncle.
 He puts on a fake smile and accepts it.
 He watches the wedding and starts hearing his wife praising Subbu.
 He complains that his daughter had such trouble finding a suitable match, only to have the man pass away a few months later.
 Meanwhile, Subbu’s daughters had an easier time finding matches, and they have been married off without a problem.
-He hates Subbu for being able to give his daughters a good life whereas he failed.
+He hates Subbu for being able to give his daughters a good life, whereas he failed.
 He eventually tells his wife to go away.
 He also gets up and leaves as the wedding Thali is being tied.
 Still disgruntled, he walks away into the kitchen where the wedding cooks have been working all day.
 He sees the pot of payasam they have been making and knocks it over.
 The cooks arrive after hearing it fall, but Samanadhu claims to have done it because there was a dead rat in it.
 Bhagyalakshmi, knowing his true intentions, is disappointed and looks at him with disgust.
 Subbu asks Samanadhu to bless the couple.
 Samanadhu puts on his fake smile again and obliges his nephew.